sdan/tviz/README.md

 <h1 align="center">tviz</h1>

-Training visualization for Tinker.
-Watch your RL runs in real-time.
+tviz is a local dashboard for visualizing RL training runs.
+Similar to wandb, you add a logger to your training loop.
+Metrics, rollouts, and trajectories are stored in a local SQLite database and displayed in real-time.

 ## Installation